DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: DIVER

 To effectively model the interaction between noisy trajectory predictions and multi-mode contextual information, we design a two-stage conditional feature fusion pipeline, as detailed in Algorithm \ref{algorithm:TrajPooler} and \ref{algorithm:DiffusionTrajectoryDecoder}.

-In the first stage, we apply a trajectory-aware image feature pooling module, referred to as TrajPooler (Algorithm \ref{algorithm:TrajPooler}).
-Given a noisy trajectory $\hat{\tau}^{(m)}$, we first recover its absolute coordinates via cumulative sum.
+In the first stage, we adopt a lightweight trajectory-aware feature aggregation module, termed TrajPooler (Algorithm \ref{algorithm:TrajPooler}), which focuses on learning perception features around the predicted trajectory rather than processing the entire image. given a noisy trajectory $\hat{\tau}^{(m)}$, we first recover its absolute coordinates via cumulative summation.
 We then sparsely sample 3D points along the trajectory and project them onto the image plane using the known camera intrinsics $\mathbf{K}$ and extrinsics $\mathbf{T}$.
-These projected 2D locations are used to extract multi-scale image features from the BEV encoder’s output.
-To adaptively aggregate these image features, we learn attention weights $\alpha^{(m)}$ conditioned on the instance-level query $\mathcal{F}{\text{inst}}^{(m)}$.
-The fused trajectory feature $F{\text{traj}}^{(m)}$ is obtained via a weighted sum followed by an MLP and residual fusion with the original instance embedding.
+Multi-scale image features are extracted at these projected locations from the BEV encoder output.
+To adaptively aggregate these features, attention weights $\alpha^{(m)}$ are learned conditioned on the initial trajectory feature $F_{\text{traj}}^{(m)}$.
+The final trajectory-aware representation $F_{\text{traj}}^{(m)}$ is obtained through a weighted summation of the sampled features, followed by an MLP and residual fusion with the original trajectory embedding.

 In the second stage, we inject the pooled trajectory token into a transformer-based conditional decoder, as shown in Algorithm \ref{algorithm:DiffusionTrajectoryDecoder}.
 Specifically, we follow a hierarchical attention stack where the trajectory token $F_{\text{traj}}^{(m)}$ is first used to query agent-level memory via multi-head cross-attention (MHCA), producing agent-conditioned features $F_{\text{agent}}^{(m)}$.
 These are further refined by attending to map-level memory features, yielding $F_{\text{map}}^{(m)}$.
-Finally, navigation-level anchors (e.g., waypoints from reference plans or diffusion priors) are fused via another MHCA block.
+Finally, navigation-level anchors (\textit{e.g.}, waypoints from reference plans or diffusion priors) are fused via another MHCA block.
 The final output $F_{\text{out}}^{(m)}$ is obtained by feeding the resulting feature through a residual FFN block.
+It should be emphasized that the anchor trajectories in DIVER are conceptually different from the reference candidates in VADv2 or Hydra-MDP, which are used for final trajectory selection.
+In contrast, DIVER employs only six anchors as generative guidance to encourage diverse motion patterns, rather than selecting the final output from them as VADv2 or Hydra-MDP does.

 Together, this conditional feature interaction pipeline ensures that the predicted trajectory at each diffusion step is semantically grounded in both visual context and structural priors, enhancing both diversity and plausibility of multi-mode predictions.